tireman/nmu-npol/STATUS.md

    5.b.
 For JLAB there is the default option like NMU to just launch the program with ./Npolapp npol.mac from the build directory and it will output the default name in the default folder.
 You can also run the JLABsetuprun.csh script manually as well after making appropriate changes.
 You will have to set the JOBNUMBER env variable manually if you want something other than the default value.
 If you wish to submit to the farm system, you will need to run JLABjobscript.csh.
 The action is "./JLABjobscript.csh 1 4".
 Here, like the NMU one, the 1 and 4 are the first and last job you want to run for the JOBNUMBER env variable.
 This script generates the jobfile (e.g. jobfile_1) which is needed for the 'jsub' command on the ifarm.
 This file calls the JLABsimRunCommands.csh script which sets up the env variables using the JLABsetuprun.csh script, calls in the other stuff and then runs the program on the farm node.

 Whew!
-That is a lot just to push jobs to a series of machines.
+That is a lot just to push jobs to a series of machines. -- Will Tireman

 ------------------------------------------------------------------------------
 # Update: 9-2-2015